 and like the wind our sins sweep us away.

-A Bible story connecting disease and death, which Jesus later linked to his mission is the account of snakes infesting the Israelite camp in the time of Moses.
-A cure was needed before death overwhelmed them.
+A story connecting disease and death, which Jesus linked to his mission, is the account of snakes infesting the Israelite camp in the time of Moses.
+A cure was needed before they were overwhelmed by death.

 They traveled from Mount Hor along the route to the Red Sea, to go around Edom.
 But the people grew impatient on the way; 5 they spoke against God and against Moses, and said, “Why have you brought us up out of Egypt to die in the wilderness?
 There is no bread!
 There is no water!
 And we detest this miserable food!”